Timeline: Milestones in U.S. top court's affirmative action case

-(Reuters) - The dispute over race-based university student admissions policy that went before the U.S. Supreme on Wednesday traces to 2008.
+Dec 7 - The dispute over race-based university student admissions policy set to be heard by the U.S. Supreme on Wednesday traces to 2008.

 Here is a timeline of key action in the case.